pwt/docker-airconnect-arm/README.md

 ### AirCast support

-Optionally, `aircast-arm` can be added, providing AirPlay capabilities for ChromeCast-enabled devices.
-This inclusion is experimental.
-To enable it, set the environment variable `INCLUDE_AIRCAST=TRUE` on the `docker run` command line.
+Although this Docker image is primarily targeted and optimised for Sonos environments, it's possible to include in addition the `aircast-arm` service, providing AirPlay capabilities for ChromeCast-enabled devices.
+To enable AirCast in your container, set the environment variable `INCLUDE_AIRCAST=TRUE` when starting the container.
 See the usage example below.

 ## Platforms